 Inspection Procedures: Repair (or note) if: Out-of-Service if: a.
 Battery Box, Door and Tray Check battery box, door and tray for operation, condition and securement.
 Battery slide tray is corroded, dirty or hard to slide in and out.
-Battery slide tray or box is loose, corroded or damaged, reducing securement of the batteries, or door does not open or will not stay latched.
-Battery slide tray does not slide in and out or tray lock, or stop is missing or nonfunctional. b.
-Hold-down Check for tightness, condition and type of battery hold-down.
+Battery slide tray or box is loose, corroded or damaged, reducing securement of the batteries, or door does not open or will not stay latched. b.
+Hold-down Battery slide tray does not slide in and out or tray lock, or stop is missing or nonfunctional.
+Check for tightness, condition and type of battery hold-down.
 Hold-down assembly is not OEM design, missing, loose, corroded or damaged, c.
 Battery Terminals reducing securement of the batteries.
-Check terminals for cleanliness, tightness and condition.
-Any terminal is loose, damaged, corroded or has missing hardware or insulation. d.
-Battery Cables Check cable assemblies for routing, securement, condition and size.
-Cable or insulation is cracked, damaged or corroded.
+Check cable terminals for cleanliness, tightness and condition.
+Any cable terminal is loose, damaged, corroded or has missing terminal insulator (if d.
+Battery Cables equipped).
+Check cable assemblies for routing, securement, condition and size.
+Battery cable length or battery mounting restricts access to battery/batteries for Cable or insulation is cracked, damaged or corroded. servicing.
 Cable is misrouted, unsecured or missing protective grommets, loom or other means of protection from chafing against any metal, sharp edge or hot surface.
-Cable is smaller than original equipment size.
-(Continued on Next Page)
+(Continued on Next Page) Cable is smaller than original equipment size.